 - Absence of eye opening in the first thirty days after injury is indicative of a poor prognosis.

-- 90% of brain injured patients who are vegetative for one month or longer will fail to improve to a state better than severe disability.
-However, two thirds of patients who were unconsciousness for two weeks or less may make a moderate to good recovery.
+- 90% of brain injured patients who are in a coma for one month or longer will fail to improve to a state better than severe disability.
+However, two thirds of patients who were in a coma for two weeks or less may make a moderate to good recovery.

 - SPECT Scan can be useful in examining the brain of a person in a coma to see if there are abnormalities in cerebral blood flow.